TurkeyTickle/tt-stack/README.md

 The combination of TanStack Router/Query provides the ability to essentially do the last three steps in parallel, making the application feel much more responsive.
 In some cases, the route's data can even be prefetched when the user hovers over the "edit record" button, which can result essentially zero perceptible load time when the user clicks the button.

 This is purely a UX optimization and may not always be worth implementing, but in some cases it's an easy win and should be considered on a case-by-case basis.

-When running the application in local development mode, the TanStack Router DevTools will appear in the bottom right corner of the page.
-These dev tools can be used to view the full route tree and information about each route.
-These dev tools are excluded from UAT and Prod builds.

 ## API Queries